colossus9/colossus9.github.io/content.md

 ## How I Enjoy Working

 We work in a mix of office and remote settings.
 About 10% of my team is located in the office, but the remainder of the team and the customers we support are remote, in locations all over the world.
-I am comfortable in either setting, but have placed a lot of focus on maturing in the remote space with our ChatOps solution due to the benefits it provides:
+I am comfortable in either setting (especially in an asynchronous conversation-based environment), and have placed a lot of focus on maturing in the remote space with our ChatOps solution due to the benefits it provides:

 - Reduction of tribal knowledge
-    - Faster Onboarding
+    - Faster Onboarding of new team members
 - Data on-demand (static, programmatic, API-driven, etc)
 - API Integrations with Dev tools (GitHub, Jenkins, Artifacts, Defect/Requirement Tracking, Knowledge-base integration, PaaS interaction, etc)
 - A multithreaded chat solution like Flowdock can keep conversations relevant